 - Brick Joke: The first issue has a reporter mention that he is filling in for Dip Dopson.
 Dip Dopson is later heard reporting Darkwing Duck's comeback in issue number 5.

 - Canon Discontinuity: Dangerous Currency will become this due to the omnibus published by Joe Books omitting the last two issues of the original comic and making an entirely new story in its place.
-It's been stated by some correspondences with Aaron Sparrow that a new version of the crossover might be written later, but only time will tell.
+It's been stated by some correspondences with Aaron Sparrow that, to begin with, the story was published without Disney's approval and that a new crossover might be written later, but only time will tell.

 - Captain Ersatz: